layershift/kb-layershift/pages/02.managed-vps/03.email/01.managing-email-account-using-plesk-panel/docs.en.md

 ![Managing-email-account-using-Plesk-Panel-6](Managing-email-account-using-Plesk-Panel-6.png "Managing-email-account-using-Plesk-Panel-6")

-Leave the **Access to the Control Panel** check box ticked if you wish to create a new user for the Plesk Panel using this email address and give the mail account owner access to your server.
+Leave the **Access to the Control Panel** check box ticked if you wish to create a new user for the Plesk Panel using this email address and give the mail account owner access to email address settings.

 If this is an email account that you will be using frequently, you should leave the Mailbox check box selected.
 If you are using this email account as a placeholder for a different email address (for example you have an official company email but you wish to receive all the emails on your personal email address instead), then you won’t need a Mailbox, just configure email forwarding for this account.